Skip to content

 Responsibilities:

-• Deployment status machine (pending, in_progress, succeeded, failed, rolled_back)
+• Deployment recording with status state machine (pending, in_progress, succeeded, failed, rolled_back)

 Teams Module